Satellite-im/Warp/docs/constellation/constellation.md

 # Constellation

-The `Constellation` is an interface that acts similarly to `Directory`, however, it includes helpful methods to create clones, backup the structure, import the structure and more.
+The `Constellation` is an trait that acts similarly to `Directory`, however, it includes helpful methods to upload/download files, backup the structure, import the structure and more.

 **TODO**